 Draw vents, or cheater vents as they are commonly referred to, are often installed by home owners where a wall or ceiling would have to be broken open to run the separate vent pipe to the main stack or where it would necessitate installing another stack as when a new bath is added at the other side of the home from the original.
 It's an economy thing and a very bad choice.
 These 7 -12 dollar venting units will fail, when they do it may only stink up the building but it may also be much worse; it could be the cause of an explosion or fire or even the loss of a life.

 In simple terms draw vents work with a spring that holds a flap closed under normal conditions.
 When a flow of water goes past the short pipe the vent is mounted on, the suction opens the flap and lets water continue to flow past because it has equal pressure on both sides, gravity is pushing the water down the pipe.
 When the water stops flowing past, the suction stops and the spring forces the flap closed stopping sewer gases from coming back up the fixture and into the home but filling the length of pipe from trap to vent.

-A normal venting pipe also equalizes the pressure and lets gravity push the water past the vent pipe opening a draw vent allows air behind water to flow out of the fixture.
+Attached to a normal venting pipe which also equalizes the pressure and lets gravity push the water past the vent pipe opening a draw vent allows air behind water to flow out of the fixture.
 The vent pipe then allows sewer gasses to flow up the vent pipe and out of the home into the open air above the roof.
 Note the difference between the two.
 One is open to the air the other has the sewer gasses filling the pipe and blocked from escaping at all.